 Passing the town cemetery the Knab footpath leads to a (free) nine-hole golf course and a skatepark.
 The viewpoint gives some fine views of Brei Wick and to the south.
 Continuing down Breiwick Road, take the footpath around the rocky coastline – looking out for seals, seabirds and waders – to emerge near Clickimin.

 Photo: Kenneth Shearer Stroll out the Sea Road, past the supermarket, to get close-up views of the seals which often haul out on the rocky foreshore in front of the fire and ambulance station and residential care homes.
-A small pool out at the end of the road attracts various ducks and geese.
-Up past the Seafield playing fields and the Lower Sound houses is the Sands of Sound, a popular beach with townsfolk; and also the ‘Dinghy’, where summer swimming lessons were held before Lerwick got an indoor swimming pool.
+Up Seafield Road and past the Lower Sound houses is the Sands of Sound, a popular beach with townsfolk; and also the ‘Dinghy’, where summer swimming lessons were held before Lerwick got an indoor swimming pool.

 The footpaths around either side of Clickimin Loch take you to Shetland's new high school and halls of residence which opened in October 2017.
 The Clickimin Centre with swimming pool and flumes, games hall, fitness suites, indoor bowling arena and squash courts, as well as playing fields and an athletics track, is one of eight leisure centres throughout the isles.

 Photo: Agnieska Gardner Back again to the town centre and another Historic Scotland property, Fort Charlotte (1665).
 Built by John Mylne (master mason to Charles II) to protect shipping in the second Dutch war, the fort was taken and burned in 1673, then reconstructed in 1781 when it was named after Queen Charlotte, wife of George III.
 It has served as accommodation to the town’s bachelors and has also been a prison, coastguard station, RNR depot and armoury.
 Today it is home of the TA Defence Volunteers and Army Cadet Force.
 The fort, with its replica guns ‘protecting’ Bressay Sound, stands above Commercial Street on a sandstone cliff.